TendTo/EW-DER-API/aggregator/README.md

 SK: <secret-key or mnemonic> # Secret key of mnemonic of the aggregator
 JWT_SECRET: <secret for the jwt auth> # Secret key used for the jwt token signing
 VOLTA_URL: https://volta-rpc.energyweb.org # Url for the rpc provider for Volta
+DISABLE_AUTH: false # Whether to disable the JWT auth
 PORT: 3001 # Port the process will run on
 ```